AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ]);
 customColorScale.colors(["lightgray", "#ffcc00", "#00ccff"]);

-// set the custom color scale as the color scale of the chart chart.colorScale(customColorScale);
+// set the color scale as the color scale of the chart chart.colorScale(customColorScale);

 // add a color range